agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Dutch, which I think will realistically take me 2-3 years to learn.
 [The reviews on Glassdoor](https://www.glassdoor.nl/Reviews/McKinsey-and-Company-Amsterdam-Reviews-EI_IE2893.0,20_IL.21,30_IM1112_IP2.htm) seem to suggest quite bad work-life balance and work pressure which is not really motivating.
-Once I try out Management Consulting spend a few years in it and see that becoming a partner is no longer feasible, my options to get into DW are not completely clear.
+Once I try out MC spend a few years in it and see that becoming a partner is no longer feasible, my options to get into DW are not completely clear.